goatbytes/GoatStyles/README.md

 In the realm of code style guides, we understand that opinions vary, and decisions often balance between necessity and subjectivity.
 However, amidst this diversity of perspectives, one principle remains paramount: __consistency__.
-Just as collaboration and cohesion within teams foster unity, a unified code style promotes clarity amidst diversity, enhancing comprehension and simplifying maintenance.

-By adhering to a consistent style, we aim to accelerate understanding and streamline maintenance, enabling engineers to navigate complex systems with ease.
-Championing accessibility and openness, we advocate for code that remains universally understandable, transcending individual preferences to embrace standards of clarity and coherence.
+By adhering to a consistent style, developers can enhance readability, maintainability, and collaboration within their codebases.

 ## Styles